dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    GRID_DIAG_INPUT_TEMPLATE
      Template used to specify input filenames for the MET tool grid_diag.
+This can be a comma-separated list.
+If there are more than one template, the number of fields specified must match the number of templates.

      | *Used by:*  GridDiag
      | *Family:*  [filename_templates]